-Some of the new snowmobile improvements include a totally redesigned trail system, and a new state-of-the-art snowcat for improved trail grooming and maintenance.
+Some of the new snowmobile improvements include a totally redesigned trail system and a new state-of-the-art snowcat for improved trail grooming and maintenance.

 The guides and designers of Sage’s snowmobile trail system spent a great deal of time and work on the new design.
-The team built a custom network of trails that is specifically designed with our snowmobile guests in mind.
+The team built a custom network of trails that are specifically designed with our snowmobile guests in mind.

-“We considered the area’s geology, vegetation, wind patterns and snow deposition zones,” commented Sage co-owner and head trail designer, Darryl Bangert.
-“Other major factors that went into this trail redesign included trail flow, view corridors and some of our guides’ favorite places to discover with guests.”
+“We considered the area’s geology, vegetation, wind patterns, and snow deposition zones,” commented Sage co-owner and head trail designer, Darryl Bangert.
+“Other major factors that went into this trail redesign included trail flow, view corridors, and some of our guides’ favorite places to discover with guests.”

 We are thrilled to run our snowmobile operations on a private mountain near Vail, a property that covers more than 6,000 acres.
 The area has proven to be an ideal base of operations for snowmobile tours, with 2,500 feet of vertical relief on a north-facing mountain.
 Sage’s base area sits at 8,100 feet above sea level, the same as Vail and Beaver Creek.

 The terrain here lends itself to incredible riding trails, and the area is actually larger than the Vail ski area.

 “Imagine being able to design the ski runs on Vail Mountain, and then consider that we get to design snowmobile trails on an even bigger area,” Bangert added.
 “We are all passionate about riding and discovering the most fun routes.
 Our extensive background in hiking and cross country skiing gives us great insight into the intimate feel of the land.”